-5. Explore Flagstaff and visit the Meteor Crater
+5. Flagstaff and Meteor Crater National Monument

-2 hours 55 minutes from Phoenix (188 miles)
+2 hours 50 minutes from Phoenix (190 miles)

-Flagstaff is all about the outdoors and to get there from Phoenix, all you have to do is jump on the I-17 north in Phoenix and follow it until the interstate ends and merges with the Historic Route 66 in Flagstaff a little over 2 hours later.
+How to get there: Flagstaff is all about the outdoors and to get there from Phoenix, all you have to do is jump on the I-17 north in Phoenix and follow it until the interstate ends and merges with the Historic Route 66 in Flagstaff a little over 2 hours later.

-Flagstaff sits on the edge of the Colorado plateau and is 6,910 feet (2,106 m) above sea level which is a lot higher than Phoenix so expect the weather to be very different too.
+Flagstaff sits on the edge of the Colorado Plateau and is 6,910 feet (2,106 m) above sea level which is a lot higher than Phoenix so expect the weather to be very different too.

-If you want to climb even higher, the Arizona Snowbowl is just outside Flagstaff to the north.
+Bonus: If you want to climb even higher, the Arizona Snowbowl is just outside Flagstaff to the north.
 You can drive right up to it and take a chairlift up Agassiz Peak to get a great view.
 In the winter, the whole area unsurprisingly becomes a ski resort so it's a great destination all year round.

-3 hours from Phoenix (152 miles)
+3 hours from Phoenix (150 miles)

-The Sky Island Scenic Byway can be found in the hills just outside Tucson but the drive up and the views down are so spectacular, it really had to have its own entry on this list.
+Why you should visit: The Sky Island Scenic Byway can be found in the hills just outside Tucson but the drive up and the views down are so spectacular, it really had to have its own entry on this list.

-The road goes by many names - officially called the Catalina Highway, you might find it referenced as the General Hitchcock Highway or the Mt Lemmon Highway as well.
+Our highlights: The road goes by many names - officially called the Catalina Highway, you might find it referenced as the General Hitchcock Highway or the Mt Lemmon Highway as well.